Syssos/Go_Shell/filelog/README.md

 ```
 **Note the last value when creating a Flog struct is nil because it will hold an err if one is present**

-Inside of the [main.go](https://github.com/Syssos/Go_Shell/blob/main/main.go) file is an example of the Flog instance being created from a TOML file.

 Once the instance is created, to log a file, the Log method can be utilized.

 ### Logging strings (no timestamp)